-Why should pinto beans get all the love?
+Why should pintos get all the love?
 Refried black beans have a dense flavor & beautifully creamy texture.
 Serve them with corn tortillas or alongside fried plantains.

 They’re packed with protein and fiber.
 Plus, they’re vegan & gluten-free.